-Continue to develop our Trust Board and senior leadership as EDI champions.
+Continue to develop our Trust Board and senior leadership as EDI Champions.
 Embed and support our leaders to achieve the senior leader objectives and targets on EDI, including Board members.

-- NHS Staff Survey
+Staff Survey

 - -% people experiencing discrimination at work

 - -% reporting effective leadership

-- alongside the Culture Dashboard
+- alongside cultural dashboard